Contexter/FountainAI/episodes/Episode1/episode1.md

 ## Conclusion

 In this episode, we have set up the foundational components required for developing and deploying your application.
 We created a GitHub repository, configured environment variables, generated necessary tokens, and established secure communication with a VPS.
-In the next episode, we will create and manage a CI/CD pipeline using GitHub Actions to automate the process of building, testing, and deploying your application.